sigfault-byte/LegitURL/README.md

 ---

-### Technical details
+### Technical Details

-The GET request is made using a controlled configuration that avoids leaking any user data.
+The GET request is made using a sandboxed configuration that avoids leaking any user data.
-LegitURL simulates a fresh, anonymous visit — **no cookies, no storage, no session reuse.**
+LegitURL simulates a fresh, anonymous visit — **no cookies, no storage, no session reuse**.

 <details>
 <summary>Click to view request code (Swift)</summary>